piyush0101/piyush0101.github.com/_posts/2014-03-04-never-block-the-ui.md

       button)))
 {% endhighlight %}

 The code above adds an action listener to a button and starts a new thread to execute the function body passed in.
 EDT is free to process other events.
 To an avid reader, the next question would be "how do I get the response back from the forked off thread and update the UI components?".
 Java provides a utility class by the name `SwingUtilities` that can help us do that. `SwingUtilities` has a static method `invokeLater` which takes a Java `Runnable` and queues it up for execution on the EDT.
 What's more convenient is that `invokeLater` can be called from a thread which is not EDT.
 It has the smarts to find the EDT for you and queue up your computation.
 Another important point to note here is that execution of this `Runnable` on EDT is a blocking operation.
-So, the only thing that should happen on this runnable should be rendering of UI components with data which has already been generated.
+So, the only thing that should happen on this runnable should be rendering of UI components with data that has already been generated.
 Here's a sample `clojure` code for rendering.

 {% highlight clojure %}
 (defn update